 The securities offered via Regulation Crowdfunding may not be transferred by any purchaser of such securities during the one year period beginning when the securities were issued, unless such securities are transferred:

 The offering price for the securities offered pursuant to this Form C has been determined arbitrarily by the Company, and does not necessarily bear any relationship to the Company’s book value, assets, earnings or other generally accepted valuation criteria.
 In determining the offering price, the Company did not employ investment banking firms or other outside organizations to make an independent appraisal or evaluation.
 Accordingly, the offering price should not be considered to be indicative of the actual value of the securities offered hereby.
 Because there is no public market for our securities, $24.86 has been determined by our board of directors.
 Among the factors we have considered in determining the $24.86 are prevailing market conditions, our financial information, market valuations of other companies that we believe to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.
 In the future, we will perform valuations of our common stock that take into account factors such as the following:

 Refer to the Meow Wolf profile.

 The Securities and Exchange Commission hosts the official version of this annual report on their EDGAR web site.
 It looks like it was built in 1989.

-Meow Wolf is current with all reporting requirements under Rule 202 of Regulation Crowdfunding.
+Meow Wolf has previously not complied with the reporting requirements under Rule 202 of Regulation Crowdfunding.